-No refunds of enrollment fees are available to you if you withdraw from winter session classes after the published refund deadline for enrolled classes.
+No refunds of enrollment fees are available to you if you withdraw from summer session classes after the published refund deadline for enrolled classes.
 Refund deadlines for enrolled classes can be found in your Corsair Connect account next to your enrolled classes.
 If you withdraw prior to the deadline date, you will receive a 100% refund of enrollment fees (minus a processing charge of $10).
 See smc.edu/fees for more information on withdrawal refund deadlines.

-If you withdraw from winter session classes at Santa Monica College before the published refund deadlines for the classes in which you are enrolled, you will receive a 100% tuition refund, minus any relevant processing fees.
+If you withdraw from summer session classes at Santa Monica College before the published refund deadlines for the classes in which you are enrolled, you will receive a 100% tuition refund, minus any relevant processing fees.

 Student Services, Activities, and Health Fee

-If you withdraw from winter session classes at Santa Monica College before your semester’s published refund deadline, you will receive a 100% refund for the Health fee, the SMC Student I.D. fee, and the A.S. fee.
+If you withdraw from summer session classes at Santa Monica College before your semester’s published refund deadline, you will receive a 100% refund for the Health fee, the SMC Student I.D. fee, and the A.S. fee.